Jack M. Barrack Hebrew Academy: Continuing a Legacy

 Education, like many things, is an investment.
 To Yoella and Jeremy, it was an easy decision to send their younger girls, Adel and Kassia to the Perelman Jewish Day School, and to transition Neli and Neima from there to the Jack M. Barrack Hebrew Academy.
 While Jewish day school is an expense, Jeremy and Yoella also view it as an irreplaceable endowment in Jewish education.
 “To our family, [Perelman and] Barrack [are] a gift intended to help shape who our children are as people in this world and as Jews in this world,” Yoella says.
 “This is the biggest gift we can give our children, and it’s absolutely worth it.”

 See Why Barrack Students Love Where They Learn

 Open House events provide an opportunity for you to tour the campus, meet their senior administrators, hear personal testimonials from current students, and gain a fuller understanding of the Barrack school community.
-Attend the December 8, 2022 Open House, register here.
+Attend a Fall Open House, information here.